On this page

 Preclinical studies confirm GHRH receptor agonism and normalized growth in GHRH knockout mice.
 Fewer total studies than some peptides, but the mechanism is well-understood from decades of GHRH research.

 Phase I showed good tolerability at studied doses.
 Phase II was terminated after a participant death from myocardial infarction, attributed to underlying coronary artery disease.
+FDA states it identified serious adverse events associated with CJC-1295 including increased heart rate and systemic vasodilatory reaction, with limited clinical data.
 No long-term safety data exists.

 How are these scores calculated?